geeknite/geeknite.github.io/_posts/2023-07-01-crusader-kings-3-review-ultimate-strategy-game.md

 ---
-Layout: post
+layout: post
-Title: "Crusader Kings III: The Ultimate Strategy Game That Will Transport You Back In Time"
+title: "Crusader Kings III: The Ultimate Strategy Game That Will Transport You Back In Time"
-Date: 2023-07-01 08:00:00 +0200
+date: 2023-07-01 08:00:00 +0200
-Tags:
+tags:
 - review
 - gaming
 - strategy
 - history
 - crusader kings III
-Description: "Discover [Crusader Kings III]({{ site.constants[0].steam }}/Crusader Kings III), the ultimate strategy game for history buffs.
+description: "Discover Crusader Kings III, the ultimate strategy game for history buffs.
 Read our in-depth review and find out why this game is a must-play for fans of the genre."
-Last_modified_at: '2023-06-11T12:00:00 +0200'
 ---

 [![Crusader Kings III](https://i.imgur.com/o0ecFKRm.jpg){: style="float: right;"}]({{ site.constants[0].steam }}/Crusader Kings III)